The-Known-Galaxy/archives/sith/persons_of_interest/darth_stryfe/darth_stryfe.md

 His life ended on Coruscant after a victorious but costly battle against Jedi Master Wolf Sazen, whose inflicted injuries ultimately led to Stryfe's death.

 # Biography

 Darth Stryfe, a One Sith member under Darth Krayt's Galactic Empire, took control of Ossus in 137 ABY to locate a hidden temple.
 Despite initial failed efforts due to the Jedi's intervention, Stryfe's potent force sensitivity signaled the Jedi's presence, resuming the search.
-An attack on the found Jedi Academy led to injuring Jedi Master K’Kruhk, though the Jedi fled to the Hidden Temple.The same year, Cade Skywalker's escape from captivity prompted Stryfe's promotion to Krayt's hand.
+An attack on the found Jedi Academy led to injuring Jedi Master Kâ€™Kruhk, though the Jedi fled to the Hidden Temple.The same year, Cade Skywalker's escape from captivity prompted Stryfe's promotion to Krayt's hand.
 Skywalker's assassination attempt on Krayt at a Sith Outpost resulted in his mutation into a Rakghoul.
 Stryfe decapitated the mutated Skywalker while defending the outpost.
 Following these events, the spirit of ancient Sith Lord Karness Muur manipulated Celeste Morne, a Jedi from the Old Republic era, using the Muur Talisman.